cdklabs/cdk-nag/docs/IgnoreSuppressionConditions.md

 ### Applying Conditions

 There are 3 ways of applying conditions to rules.
-Users can have 1 way, they can supply an additional global condition that gets applied to all rules. `NagPack` authors have 2 ways, they can individually apply conditions to rules and/or apply a global condition to all rules.
+Users have 1 way, they can supply an additional global condition that gets applied to all rules. `NagPack` authors have 2 ways, they can individually apply conditions to rules and/or apply a global condition to all rules.
 All present conditions are evaluated together using a `SuppressionIgnoreOr`(review [this section](#creating-complex-conditions) for more details on complex conditions).

 Here is an example of a `NagPack` author applying both a global condition and an individual condition to the prebuilt `S3BucketSSLRequestsOnly` S3 Rule.